dewde/jquery.bootstrapPopover/README.md

 ---

-Because we all know that it takes 7 elephants to row a canoe across the desert on peanut butter and jelly sandwiches when Justin Beiber is a pear tree.
+Because we all know that it takes 7 elephants to row a canoe across the desert on peanut butter and jelly sandwiches when Justin Beiber is a pear tree plus salmon.

-How
----

-Create an anchor tag, the href element should be a css selector to a div holding the content for the popover.
-The title attr on the anchor tag should be the title of the popover.

-see index.html for more info.

 Bugs